eosdac/eosdac-contracts/daccustodian/README.md

 ##### Parameters:

-     cand - The account id for the candidate nominating.
+     cust 	- The account id for the candidate nominating. dac_id 	- The ID for the DAC

 ##### Post Condition: